Introduction to Stokes structures: The Riemann-Hilbert correspondence for good meromorphic connections (case of a smooth divisor)

 Similarly, it is enough to prove both propositions in the case where the covering~$\wt\Sigma$ is trivial: if the equivalence is proved after a cyclic covering around~$D$, then the essential surjectivity is obtained by using the full faithfulness after ramification to lift the Galois action, and the full faithfulness is proved similarly.

-In each category, each object is decomposed, and the decomposition is unique.
+In each category, each object is decomposed, and the decomposition is unique (\cf Lemma \ref{lem:pasdemorphisme}).
 Moreover, each morphism is also decomposed, by the goodness property.
-One is then reduced to proving the equivalences of both propositions in the case when $\wt\Sigma$ is a covering of degree one and, by twisting, in the regular case, where it is standard. \end{proof}
+One is then reduced to proving the equivalences asserted by both propositions in the case when $\wt\Sigma$ is a covering of degree one and, by twisting, in the regular case, where it is standard. \end{proof}